Nevraxe/Cervo/README.md

 Version model: (major).(minor).(hotfix)

- - **Major** version changes usually are major rewrites or a major change on how to use the system.
+ - **Major** version changes when there are major rewrites, major changes, or removal of deprecated features.
  - **Minor** version changes may affect the way the system is currently used, but will usually only take minor changes in the application to stay up-to-date.
  - **Hotfix** version changes are bug fixes and small feature additions.
 Nothing in your code will have to change.